Brick Architect’s Best of 2018

 In 2018, Brick Architect began the transition from a personal LEGO blog to a mature LEGO news source with high editorial standards, multiple contributors, and a lot of new content.
 In total, we shared 52 articles in 2018—an average of one per week!
 This included nine geeky editorials, advance reviews of seven unreleased LEGO sets, reviews of several LEGO books and storage products, seven great interviews, and our holiday gift guide.

 This increase in content was only possible by expanding the website to include a diverse set of perspectives.
 Thanks again to our seven contributing authors, who wrote 24 great articles in 2018.
-(Michael Kindness wrote 10 stories, Lydia Nelson wrote two stories, Christine Coste wrote five stories, Koen Van Der Hoeven wrote three stories, Alexander Holroyd wrote two stories, Amy Alphin wrote one story, and Jonathan Jonas wrote one story.)
+(Michael Kindness wrote 10 stories, Lydia Nelson wrote two stories, Christine Coste wrote five stories, Koen Van Der Hoeven wrote three stories, Alexander Holroyd wrote two stories, Amy Alphin wrote one story, and Jeannie Jonas wrote one story.)
 All this great content resulted in nearly twice as many visitors in 2018 as compared to 2017!

 Top-rated LEGO sets of 2018